dakujem/oliva/readme.md

 > It may be useful for others too, it provides solutions to real-world scenarios.
 >

-### MPT builder
+### Materialized path tree without root data

 There may be situations where the source data does not contain a root.
-This may be done when storing article comments, menus or forum posts and consider the parent object (the article, the thread or the site) to be the root.
+It may be a result of storing article comments, menus or forum posts and considering the parent object (the article, the thread or the site) to be the root.

 One of the solutions is to prepend an empty data element and then ignore it during iterations if it is not desired to iterate over the root.